Essential Supplies You Need To Maintain Your Hot Tub

 Sanitizers come in different forms, such as tablets, granules, and liquids.
 Tablets are the most common form and can be added to a floating dispenser or placed in a feeder attached to the hot tub’s circulation system.
 Granules and liquids are added directly to the water and dissolve quickly to sanitize the water.

-Maintaining the proper sanitizer level in the water is essential, as too little can lead to bacterial growth, and too much can cause skin irritation and damage to the hot tub components.
+Maintaining the proper sanitizer level is essential — too little can lead to bacterial growth, while too much can cause irritation and damage to components.
 Regular water testing and monitoring help ensure the sanitizer levels are balanced and safe.

 We have a hot tub chemical balance guide you can download for free.